 10 Ways to Decorate Your RV Interior on a Dime

 Whether you buy your Heartland to live in full-time or use as a seasonal camper, you’ll eventually want to personalize it.
-But don’t think you have to spend a fortune to make your RV your own.
+But don’t think you have to spend a fortune on RV redecorating to make your RV your own.

-Whether you buy your Heartland to live in full-time or use as a seasonal camper, you’ll eventually want to personalize it.
+Whether you buy your Heartland for full-time RV living or use as a seasonal camper, you’ll eventually want to personalize it.
 But don’t think you have to rush out and buy a whole bunch of paint and wallpaper to make a statement in your towable.

 You can simply personalize and brighten it with decorative wall art, small accessories, textiles, and kitchen counter gadgets.